Glatzli/model_comparison_codes/README.md

 - maybe subset all models to have smaller datafiles? would save time each read in!
 Easy w.
 CDO TODO for AROME
    UM & WRF not yet possible: missing lat/lon...
-- create one file "general_calculations"? for slope angles and future stuff?
-- calc VHD: calc density from press and temp! just ideal gas law!
+- calc VHD:
-  Problem for ICON: how did I flip the index height upside down? would like to have 1 at ground, with transpose or slices?!? somehow there's a problem in VHD calc for one point...
+  Problem for ICON: different height coords for z and th etc (staggerd & unstaggered), i just set them equal. (z difference between levels ~50m at hafelekar) -> how to treat best?

 	- take care that all needed vars are read if some are calculated!
 No checks included due to time-reasons...
 	- are units for VHD calc right?
 I have 3*10^6 values, cosma 1.1*10^6 -> maybe o.k. but check units!